 After all your applications are in, financial aid is secured, and your start date is scheduled, you’re probably wondering what to do next.
 It’s no secret that nursing school is one of the most challenging things you’ll do.
 And while stress is a natural reaction to taking on a new challenge, you can set yourself up for success by arming yourself with a few key tools.

-While nursing school is hard, as millions of working nurses can testify to, it is manageable, especially when you prepare ahead of time.
+As millions of working nurses can testify to, nursing school is hard.
+But it can also be challenging, rewarding, and manageable, especially when you prepare ahead of time.
 Read on for our top seven tips to help you not only survive, but thrive in nursing school.

 For any student, but nursing students in particular, having a designated study space is essential to establishing an effective study routine.
 An at-home study space can help you find focus, avoid distractions, and can even help you retain information.
 Numerous studies have linked the context in which one studies with their ability to recall information.